Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

-As done for the outcome variable, we stack all evaluation-specific factors to define respondent-level factor matrices, which are further combined to yield the factor matrix $X=[X_{1},X_{2},\ldots,X_{n}]$ and $Z=[Z_{1},Z_{2},\ldots,Z_{n}]$ of dimension $nJ \times 2q$ and $nJ \times 2(p-q)$, respectively, where $X_i =[X_{i1}^\top, X_{i2}^\top, \ldots, X_{iJ}^\top]$ and $Z_i=[Z_{i1}^\top, Z_{i2}^\top, \ldots, Z_{iJ}^\top]$ are matricies of dimension $J \times 2q$ and $J \times 2(p-q)$, respectively.
-Lastly, we also stack all respondent characteristics $V = [V_1, V_2, \dots, V_n]$ of dimension $nJ \times r$.
+As done for the outcome variable, we stack all evaluation-specific factors to define respondent-level factor matrices, which are further combined to yield the factor matrix $\bX=[\bX_{1}; \bX_{2}; \ldots;\bX_{n}]$ and $\bZ=[\bZ_{1}; \bZ_{2}; \ldots; \bZ_{n}]$ of dimension $nJ \times 2q$ and $nJ \times 2(p-q)$, respectively, where $\bX_i =[\bX_{i1}^\top; \bX_{i2}^\top; \ldots; \bX_{iJ}^\top]$ and $\bZ_i=[\bZ_{i1}^\top; \bZ_{i2}^\top; \ldots; \bZ_{iJ}^\top]$ are matricies of dimension $J \times 2q$ and $J \times 2(p-q)$, respectively.
+Lastly, we also stack all respondent characteristics $\bV = [\bV_1; \bV_2; \dots; \bV_n]$ of dimension $nJ \times r$.

-Finally, we use $Y(x, z)$ to denote the $nJ$-dimensional vector of the potential outcomes when $X = x$ and $Z = z$.
-This notation implies that we avoid assuming the Stable Unit Treatment Value Assumption (SUTVA) since our vector of potential outcomes is a function of the entire set of treatments $X$ and $Z$ \citep{rubi:90}.
-In conjoint analysis, the profile attributes are randomized according to a known distribution, $P(X, Z)$.
+Finally, we use $\bY(\bx, \bz)$ to denote the $nJ$-dimensional vector of the potential outcomes when $\bX = \bx$ and $\bZ = \bz$.
+This notation implies that we avoid assuming the no interference effect in the Stable Unit Treatment Value Assumption (SUTVA) since our vector of potential outcomes is a function of the entire set of treatments $\bX$ and $\bZ$ \citep{rubi:90}.
+We assume a super-population framework, where the potential outcomes $\bY(\bx, \bz)$ are assumed to be drawn from a population of infinite size.
+In Appendix~\ref{appendix:finitepop_inf}, we discuss how our framework is related to a finite-population framework, which is the basis of Fisher's randomization test.
+In conjoint analysis, the profile attributes are randomized according to a known distribution, $P(\bX, \bZ)$.
 Our framework is general, allowing for any randomization distribution.
 For example, some may randomize each factor independently using complete randomization whereas others may induce dependency among factors by removing a certain set of attribute combinations.
-In all cases, the randomization of the factors imply the following independence relation,
+In general, the randomization of the factors implies the following independence relation,